-In the modern world, we have wearable tools that give us detailed data on what’s happening in our bodies when we exercise, stress, sleep, and more.
+In the modern world, we have wearable tools that give us detailed data on what’s happening in our bodies when we’re working out, stressing, sleeping, and more.
 We can get input on our heart rate with the click of a button.
 And yet, when it comes to food, we’ve never had real-time biofeedback to help us understand how our choices affect our bodies and how to optimize them.
 Instead, we’re stuck relying on our gut feelings—literally.
 Without feedback on nutrition and fasting, it’s harder to make personalized choices and stay accountable.

 But it is now possible to get that same visibility on your diet, a clear window into precisely how your body responds to eating or fasting, thanks to continuous glucose monitors (CGMs).
 These wearable devices can uplevel your dietary choices and fasting regimens by showing you 24/7 real-time blood sugar levels in your body.
 They are especially powerful when paired with an app like Levels that helps you make sense of that biofeedback with meal tracking and long-term trends.